genworks/gendl/emacs/README.txt

 Updating
 =========

-The function (update-gdl) will pull down a bootstrap file which knows how to fetch and install the currently available patches for this version of GDL.
-(Note: this is not yet functional in this release).
+The function (update-gdl) will load a bootstrap file which knows how to fetch and install the currently available patches for this version of GDL.
+(Note: you may need to request this bootstrap file from support@genworks.com)

 Documentation